 “Do you think I’m whacked-out, Mark?”

 I hadn’t exactly called him whacked-out.
-My initial line of questioning involved a characterization of the range of music on his new three-disc collection, Orphans: Brawlers, Bawlers & Bastards (Anti).
-Its 54 songs run the gamut from ancient-sounding ballads (the gorgeous, pedal-steel-fueled “Tell It to Me”) and rockabilly barnburners (“Lie to Me”) to the spitting, sputtering “Spidey’s Wild Ride” — the kind of song I had described to him as his more “whacked-out avant-garde stuff.”
+My initial line of questioning involved a characterization of the range of music on his new three-disc collection, Orphans: Brawlers, Bawlers & Bastards, on Anti Records.
+Its 54 songs run the gamut from ancient-sounding ballads (the pedal-steel-fueled “Tell It to Me”) and rockabilly barnburners (“Lie to Me”) to the spitting, sputtering “Spidey’s Wild Ride” — the kind of song I had described to him as his more “whacked-out avant-garde stuff.”

 I figured it was a safe enough depiction.
 After all, Waits’ music jibes with many of the whacked-out definitions: It strikes with a sharp blow; it slaps; it sometimes deliberately kills.
 It’s a little crazy, and some of it may even be under the influence of mind-altering drugs.
 But words like whacked-out, weird and strange don’t mean much to Tom Waits.

 “You know, you can’t see music, so sometimes talking about it is difficult.
-So you use metaphor,” he says.
+So you use metaphor,” Waits says.
 “When you’re speaking to musicians, you use images.
-You say something like, ‘Hey Joe, make it like the hair in the gate-a little more like the hair in the gate.'”
+You say something like, ‘Hey Joe, make it like the hair in the gate — a little more like the hair in the gate.'”